 In order to make this process transparent to residents, faculty, site visitors, nursing staff and other stakeholders and to make information on each resident's procedural autonomy accessible to all, you must develop and implement a method for tracking, documenting and disseminating the procedural autonomy for each of your trainees for each of the procedures you have identified in Step 1.
-Programs are not required to use a designated format for this purpose, but are highly encouraged to make it user friendly, easily shared, and accessible by program administration.
+Programs are not required to use a designated format for this purpose, but are highly encouraged to make it user friendly, easily shared through a secure platform (not Google drive, third party sites, etc.) and accessible by program administration.
 This document should be updated regularly (at least every 3 to 6 months) and shared on a recurring basis with trainees, faculty and nursing staff.
 It is imperative that the data be up to date.
 For some clinical sites, we will be able to upload and monitor this data in the hospital privileging system.